lucass-carneiro/QuasinormalModes.jl/docs/src/schw.md

 end
 ```

 This constructor can be used by passing the values directly instead of explicitly declaring type parameters.
-The final step is to extend the default accessors functions to operate on `SchwarzschildData`
+The final step is to extend the default accessors functions to operate on `SchwarzschildData`:

 ```julia
 QuasinormalModes.λ0(d::SchwarzschildData{N,T}) where {N,T} = d.exprs[1]